MystenLabs/sui/doc/book/src/patterns/id-pointer.md

 # ID Pointer

-ID Pointer is a technique which allows separation of the main data (an object) and its accessors / capabilities by linking the latter to the original.
+ID Pointer is a technique that separates the main data (an object) and its accessors / capabilities by linking the latter to the original.
 There's a few different directions in which this pattern can be used:

 - issuing transferable capabilities for shared objects (for example, a TransferCap that changes 'owner' field of a shared object)
 - splitting dynamic data and static (eg NFT and its Collection information)